The Missing Piece

 You now understand your conflict with a precision most people never achieve.

-But understanding isn't resolution.
+But understanding isn't the same as dissolving it.
 Your cloud still contains hidden assumptions — beliefs about what's necessary that may not be true.
 Those assumptions are what keep you stuck.
 And they're what we'll challenge in Part 3.

 In the next chapter, we'll begin reading the logical structure connecting all five elements.
 In the chapters that follow, we'll systematically challenge the assumptions hidden in each arrow — the technical assumption (C→D′), the adaptive assumption (A→C), and the integration that creates breakthrough.